Weighing just approximately 10 pounds when full-grown, he’s tough and confident, perhaps because of his heritage as a hunter of small prey.

 How to Find Reputable Silky Terrier Breeders?

-Not all breeders are created equally, and there are a number of considerations when you’re choosing a good one.
+Not all breeders are created equally, and there are many considerations when you’re choosing a good one.

 Find a referral from a trusted association, like the national kennel club or the national breed club.

-These clubs usually have a breeder referral program which promotes reputable breeders that are known for safe and ethical breeding practices.
+These clubs usually have a breeder referral program that promotes reputable breeders that are known for safe and ethical breeding practices.

 These breeders have the dog’s best interest at heart and not merely trying to make a quick buck.
-They have the commitment to uphold and promote the health and longevity of each breed.
+They commit to uphold and promote the health and longevity of each breed.

 A reputable breeder will allow you to visit their kennels and see how the dogs are housed and cared for.

 The dogs should have spacious, clean areas to roam and they should not be confined to small kennels.